TheFauxDreamer/CompassNoNewTabs/README.md

 2. Go to Chrome Settings using three dots on the top right corner.
 3. Then Select Extensions.
 4. Now, Enable developer mode
-5. Click on Load Unpacked and select your Unzip folder.
+5. Click on Load Unpacked and select your unzipped folder you downloaded from here.

 That's it!